 Here’s how little we understand about class in this country: several of you require that I regularly provide evidence that I grew up poor.
 All the time.
 Everyday.
 Every fucking day for ten years, I have had to prove that poverty was a problem for me to self proclaimed socialists and Marxists.

-Only one editor on the entire Stanford campus would accept my writing on class and I’m married to him.
 When I got to Stanford they wouldn’t even use the word “low income” because of the “stigma” involved.
 It took four years just to get them to do that.
 I hate interacting with most of the people who claim to be my ally because say things like, “those people are poor because they don’t work hard enough.”
 I spent four years just fighting to be able to say the truth, and most of my opposition came from people who claim to be helping the oppressed.

 And I get this.
 There are limited resources and people of color have suffered a lot and it feels like and has historically been the case that we’ve pitted these two against each other.
 I understand why that concerns people.
 I understand why people assumed things and silenced me.
 That fear is real.